 The German Shepherd is still the most recognizable canine in the protection service arena, but he also makes an equally amazing family pet.
 Again, in the unlikely event that you have never met a German Shepherd before, then be sure to check out the ‘German Shepherd World’ Instagram account where you can see just how gorgeous and adorable they really are.

 It is not known when the first Golden Shepherd was created, but he was believed to originate from America.
-He is not recognized as a breed by any kennel club but he is recognized as a breed with the International Designer Canine Registry (IDCR), and owners and breeders have been able to register him since 2009.
+He is not recognized as a breed by any kennel club but he is recognized as a breed by the International Designer Canine Registry (IDCR), and owners and breeders have been able to register him since 2009.

-With his parents currently holding the silver and bronze medal in the AKC popularity contest, you know that he is going to be a special mixed pup, so let’s take a closer look at him and help you on your way to deciding whether this guy is your canine soulmate.
+With his parents currently holding the silver and bronze medals in the AKC popularity contest, you know that he is going to be a special mixed pup, so let’s take a closer look at him and help you on your way to deciding whether this guy is your canine soulmate.

-As he is a social butterfly like his Golden Retriever parent, and the most loyal of animals like his German Shepherd parent, this guy is addicted to human company.
-He is intensely attached to his family, and as such it is likely that he will suffer from extreme separation anxiety.
+As he is a social butterfly like his Golden Retriever parent and the most loyal of animals like his German Shepherd parent, this guy is addicted to human company.
+He is intensely attached to his family, and as such, it is likely that he will suffer from extreme separation anxiety.
 For this reason, he really should not be left alone for more than a few hours, and if this is going to be a regular occurrence then the Golden Shepherd is not the dog for you.

 Size & Appearance